FAFSA complete? How to track your application’s status and much more

 How do I check the status of my FAFSA?

-If you submitted your FAFSA online, then your application will be processed within 3–5 days.
+If you submitted your FAFSA online, then your application would be processed within 3–5 days.
 You can check the status of your FAFSA any time after submitting it online.
 Once logged in, your FAFSA status displays on the “My FAFSA” page.

 If you submitted a paper FAFSA, your application will be processed within 7–10 days, at which time you can check your status.